whtns/notes/2020-10-21_rb_exome_discussion.md

-3. darkness of study color code
+3. done darkness of study color code
 4. use w/o kooi and fix labels
 5. add legend with meaning of * ? x in fig s3 and 4; increase font size for asterisk
 6. add statement about vaf and read depth